 Jesus as the fulfillment of Old Testament Messianic prophecies

 A key purpose of Matthew in writing his Gospel seems to be to prove to the Jews that Jesus of Nazareth fulfills the Old Testament prophecies about Messiah.
 Matthew repeatedly tells a detail in his Gospel, cites an Old Testament passage, and then explicitly comments on how the detail he mentioned fulfilled that passage.
 He does this far more than any of the other gospels.
-Some examples include Christ’s virgin birth (1:22-23), His birth in Bethlehem (2:5-6), His exile in Egypt (2:15), His being called a Nazarene (2:23), His bearing our infirmities (8:16-17), and many, many others.
-You should find at least fifteen examples of these kinds of fulfilled prophecies as you read Matthew.
+Some of the fifteen-plus examples one encounters in his Gospel include Christ’s virgin birth (1:22-23), His birth in Bethlehem (2:5-6), His exile in Egypt (2:15), His being called a Nazarene (2:23), His bearing our infirmities (8:16-17), and many, many others.

-Every gospel has some form of the Great Commission but Matthew’s is the best known and most quoted.
-Matthew makes clear that the Great Commission rests upon Jesus universal authority.
+Each of the four gospels has some form of the Great Commission but Matthew’s is the best known and most quoted.
+Matthew makes clear that the Great Commission rests upon Jesus’ universal authority.
 His consummate authority over heaven and earth is what gives us the right and duty to urge all nations to become His followers.
 And all these followers are to fully obey all that He has commanded.
 That’s authority.
 But after all, He is the King!